-In the mid-1700s, a few European thinkers tried to apply the ideas and methods of science to humans and human societies.
-These thinkers were part of a movement known as the “Enlightenment.”
-Although they disagreed on a number of points, most came to believe that all humans everywhere have the ability to reason and form societies.
-In time, those theories shaped the way ordinary people viewed the world.
-If societies are human inventions, some argued, people may alter or even replace an oppressive government with one more to their liking.
-In 1776, thirteen colonies along the eastern coast of North America broke their ties to Britain.
+In the mid-1700s, many European philosophers and scientists began to use the ideas and methods of science to examine humans and human societies.
+These thinkers were part of a movement known as the Enlightenment.
+Most Enlightenment scientists believed that all humans everywhere have the ability to reason for themselves and form their own societies.
+They also believed that all humans are entitled to certain basic rights that they called natural rights.
+In time, these ideas spread and shaped the way ordinary people viewed the world.
+Some began to say that if societies are human inventions, rather than ordained by God, then people have the right to alter or even replace an oppressive government with one more to their liking.

 We hold these truths to be self-evident: That all men are created equal; that they are endowed by their Creator with certain inalienable rights; that among these are life, liberty, and the pursuit of happiness.
 That, to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed; that, whenever any form of government becomes destructive of these ends, it is the right of the people to alter or abolish it, and to institute a new government, laying its foundation on such principles, and organizing its powers in such form, as to them shall seem most likely to effect their safety and happiness.

-The French Revolution was also inspired by the ideals of the Enlightenment.
-In 1789, in their Declaration of the Rights of Man and Citizen, the French boldly stated that “Men are born, and always continue, free and equal in respect of their rights.”
+The French Revolution was also inspired by the ideas of the Enlightenment.
+In 1789, in their Declaration of the Rights of Man and of the Citizen, the French revolutionaries boldly stated that “Men are born, and always continue, free and equal in respect of their rights.”
 As a French leader explained, “Since men are all made of the same clay, there should be no distinction or superiority among them.”
-He and other thinkers of the Enlightenment regarded human differences as differences in degree rather than in kind.

 The expansive mood of the Enlightenment—the feeling that all men are by nature equal—gave middle- and lower-class men, women, Jews, Africans, and West Indians living in Europe reason to believe that they, too, might begin to share the privileges heretofore reserved for elite European men.
 Optimism rested in part on the ambiguities inherent in the word “man” as used in revolutionary documents of the period.
 The 1789 [French] Declaration of the Rights of Man and Citizen said nothing about race or sex, leading many to assume that the liberties it proclaimed would hold universally.
 The future president of the French National Assembly, Honoré-Gabriel Riqueti, comte de Mirabeau, declared that no one could claim that “white men are born and remain free, black men are born and remain slaves.”
 Nor did the universal and celebrated “man” seem to exclude women.
 Addressing the Convention in 1793, an anonymous woman declared: “Citizen legislators, you have given men a constitution . . . as the constitution is based on the rights of man, we now demand the full exercise of those rights for ourselves.”